kingofpayne/bakery-cxx/doc/default_values.rst

 exists, variable assignment in the data file can be omitted and the default value will be written in the compiled binary file.

-Note: Although they can serve the same purpose, optional values are different from optional values described in next page.
+Note: Although they can serve the same purpose, default values are different from optional values described in next page.

 Example with basic types